hibbitts-design/blog-hibbitts-design-org/pages/01.posts/2017-01-03-grav-in-the-field-of-education-2017/item.md

 ---
-title: "Grav in the Field of Education: 2017 Outlook"
+title: "Grav in the Field of Education: 2017 Outlook🔭"
 date: 01/03/2017
 published: true
 continue_link: true